Auto Parts Manufacturing Mississippi, Inc.

 Training Success for Hundreds of New Employees for Toyota Supplier

 As a Tier 1 supplier to the Toyota Blue Springs plant, APMM has a critical responsibility to meet its production start-up deadlines in sync with the plant and within quality and lead time constraints.
 Its success depends on proper standardization, waste reduction, process flow, quality built in, and on time shipments.
-When newly hired production and maintenance personnel needed standardized training, AMPP contacted the Mississippi Technology Alliance (MEP.ms), a NIST MEP affiliate, for assistance.
+When newly hired production and maintenance personnel needed standardized training, APMM contacted the Mississippi Manufacturers Association – Manufacturing Extension Partnership of Mississippi (MMA-MEP

 APMM succeeded in meeting its official start up deadline with no delays to the Toyota Blue Springs plant.
 The Japanese Business training was instrumental in helping the two business cultures function as a cohesive team.

 • $282M investment in equipment

 • $129,792 investment in workforce practices and employee skills